SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-data-copilot.md

 #### Can I use Data Copilot on my Private SaaS or On-Premise installation of Prophecy?

 Yes!
 Data Copilot is enabled or disabled at deployment time.
 Admins who run Prophecy within their [own VPC](/docs/architecture/deployment/deployment.md#private-saas-customer-vpc) set the flag in the deployment or upgrade configuration.
-To learn more about how to connect Prophecy Data Copilot to private OpenAI endpoints, see [here](/architecture/deployment/enable-data-copilot).
-Speak to your Prophecy account owner with questions.
+To learn more about how to connect Prophecy Data Copilot to private OpenAI endpoints, speak to your Prophecy account owner.

 #### Can I disable this feature for my users?